nickassafkirk/Cartel-Coffee/README.md

 **Background-images:** Subtle background images with added opacity are used to give users a greater understanding of the business's style and appearance without drawing away from the key information on each page.
 These background images and colored divs are also used to break-up large areas of white-space for a more visually appealing appearance and a more defined flow of information through the page.

+#### Animations ####
+Animations and Hover functionality are used to highlight the interactivity of links and buttons encouraging users to use navigation elements.
+Pseudo classes and active classes also validate when an action has been performed.

 ---